umr4nlp/umr-guidelines/guidelines.md

 However, if in a language the desire-event cannot be modalized independently from the desired event, no separate event is identified for the desire-semantics.
-Instead, the desiderative is taken into account in the modal annotation, as detailed in section 4.3.
+Instead, the desiderative is taken into account in the modal annotation, as detailed in [Part 4-3](#part-4-3-modal-dependency).
 For three other semi-modal concepts, the same guidelines as to concept-word mismatches are used as for desideratives: this is the case for conatives ('try to'), optatives ('wish that'), and frustratives ('fail to').